tonishka/tp/docs/DeveloperGuide.md

 Step 2.
 The `ViewCommand` is executed, and the person that corresponds to the provided index is returned to `MainWindow` inside a `CommandResult`.

-Step 3. `MainWindow#loadContactScreen(Person personToDisplay)` is executed with the specified person passed as argument, which constructs and displays the respective `ContactDetailsPanel`.
+Step 3. `MainWindow#loadContactScreen(Person personToDisplay)` is executed with the specified person passed as argument, which constructs and displays the respective `ContactDetailsPanel` and `ContactMeetingsPanel`.

 The following sequence diagram shows how the view feature works: